 - See stunning street art tributes which pay respect to some of the world's greatest musicians across London.

 - Lose yourself in the beautiful sounds of a live choir at a Choral Evensong concert.

 - Venture into The Vault at Hard Rock Cafe to discover music memorabilia from across the globe.

 - Go to top-secret gigs in London with Sofar Sounds.

-- Journey below the Thames river level for a one-of-kind concert in Tower Bridge's bascule chambers.
+- Journey below the Thames river level for a one-of-a-kind concert in Tower Bridge's bascule chambers.

 - Treat your ears to some beautiful entertainment at Wilton's Music Hall, the world's oldest surviving grand music hall.

 - Explore the Horniman Museum's fascinating collection of more than 8,000 musical instruments.

 Music-themed London attractions

-- Sing your heart out at a lively karaoke bar in London.
+- Dance the night away at one of London's top nightclubs or sing your heart out at a lively karaoke bar in London.

 - Pose for snaps with wax figures of the world's music megastars at Madame Tussauds London.

-- Be dazzled by fabulous musicals in London's West End, such as Mamma Mia!, Jersey Boys or Tina – The Tina Turner Musical.
+- Be dazzled by fabulous musicals in London's West End, such as Mamma Mia!, Jersey Boys or Tina musical London.

 - Follow the development of music from the 16th century to the modern day at The Royal Academy of Music Museum.